rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

     :width: 40%
     :align: center

 - Next step involves in obtaining the ids of the remote bodies intersecting with the current subdomain (:yref:`Subdomain.mirrorIntersections`).
-Each subdomain sends its list of local body intersections to the respective remote subdomains and also receives the list  of intersecting ids from theother subdomains.
+Each subdomain sends its list of local body intersections to the respective remote subdomains and also receives the list of intersecting ids from the other subdomains.
   If the remote bodies do not exist within the current subdomain's :yref:`BodyContainer`, the subdomain then *requests* these remote bodies from the respective subdomain.
-A schematic of this operation is shown in figure `fig-schema-mirrorIntersections`_, in which subdomain=1 receives three bodies from subdomain=2, and 1 body from subdomain=0. subdomain=2 receives three bodies from subdomain=1. subdomain=0 only sends its bodies and does NOT receieve from the worker subdomains.
+A schematic of this operation is shown in figure `fig-schema-mirrorIntersections`_, in which subdomain=1 receives three bodies from subdomain=2, and 1 body from subdomain=0. subdomain=2 receives three bodies from subdomain=1. subdomain=0 only sends its bodies and does *not* receieve from the worker subdomains.
 This operation sets the stage for communication of the body states to/from the other subdomains.

  .. _fig-mirrorIntersections: